 We may experience substantial period-to-period fluctuations in future operating results due to the erosion of our average selling prices.
 We have reduced the average unit price of our products in anticipation of future competitive pricing pressures, new product introductions by us or our competitors and other factors.
-The highly competitive GSM handset market is extremely cost sensitive due to the potentially very high volumes and stringent expectations placed on consumer electronics component suppliers for aggressive and sustained price reductions which would result in declining average selling prices.
-We expect that these factors will create downward pressure on our average selling prices and gross profits.
+Our customers may use their current excess inventory situation to negotiate lower prices in the future.
 If we are unable to offset any such reductions in our average selling prices by increasing our sales volumes, our gross profits and revenues will suffer.
 To maintain gross margins, we will need to develop and introduce new products and product enhancements on a timely basis and continually reduce our costs.
 Our failure to do so would cause our revenues and gross margins to decline.